 Alex Mayer, C-TAGME - Program Administrator

 I grew up in Middlebury, Vermont and attended Earlham College in Richmond, Indiana where I majored in Arts Journalism.
 I have lived in Providence since 2002, where I initially worked as a freelance music journalist, interviewing performers and leaders in the local arts scene, as well as international DJs and producers.
 As an avid cyclist, I have a great fondness for Rhode Island’s scenic bike paths and rural local roads.
-I have also spent numerous summers section-hiking Vermont’s 270-mile Long Trail, and have recently been taking every available opportunity to hike New Hampshire’s 4,000-footers in the White Mountains.
+I have also spent numerous summers section-hiking Vermont’s 270-mile Long Trail, and have recently completed hiking all 48 of New Hampshire’s 4,000-footers in the White Mountains.

 I have worked in the Internal Medicine residency program since 2008, becoming well-versed in ACGME accreditation requirements, as well as ensuring that our evaluation management system adapts to meet the needs of our program and ACGME reporting requirements.

 Terry Bomba - Administrative Assistant

-Administrative Assistant to Dominick Tammaro, MD, Ross Hilliard, MD, and Jennifer Jeremiah, MD.
+Administrative Assistant to Rachel Simmons, MD, Beth Gentilesco, MD, Ross Hilliard, MD, and Jennifer Jeremiah, MD.

 I began my career at Rhode Island Hospital in 1981, working various jobs over the past 35 years.
 I joined the residency program in 2000, and have stayed ever since.
 Outside of administrative support for Dom, Jen, and Ross, I handle a variety of tasks for the program including the noon conference schedule, program verifications, and the scheduling of interviews and all correspondence with the applicants during recruitment season.
 I am also a notary public.
 I love the beaches and restaurants in RI, and also spend my free time baking, cooking, and spending time with family and friends.